muhammadanas05/Image-Classification-using-Convolutional-Neural-Networks-CNN-/README.md

 ### 2. Fine-tune Pre-trained Model
 A pre-trained CNN model, specifically VGG16, was fine-tuned on the dataset.
 This involved leveraging the pre-trained model's feature extraction capabilities and adjusting the final layers to adapt to the specific image categories.

-## Frontend and Backend Implementation

-### Frontend
-A simple frontend was created using HTML, CSS, and JavaScript to interact with the trained model.
-The frontend allows users to upload an image and receive the classification output.
-A screenshot of the frontend can be found in `Demo.png`.

-### Backend
-The backend was developed using Flask.
-The Flask application (`app.py`) handles image uploads, processes the images using the trained model, and returns the classification results.

 ## Testing the Model

 In the `task_03.ipynb` notebook, an example is provided to test the model.
 The example demonstrates how to use the model to classify a new image by accepting a picture and giving the classification output.

-## File Structure

-- `task_03.ipynb`: Main Jupyter Notebook containing the implementation and testing of the CNN model.
-- `app.py`: Flask backend for handling image uploads and classification.
-- `index.html`: Frontend HTML file for user interaction.
-- `Demo.png`: Screenshot of the frontend interface.

 ## Conclusion